raspberrypilearning/build-crumble-motor-buggy/en/step_11.md

 --- /task ---

-Now push the ball forwards towards the goal.
+Now, write the code to push the ball forwards towards the goal.

 --- task ---

-Set both `motors`{:class="crumbleinputoutput"} to go `forward`{:class="crumbleinputoutput"} for however many `seconds`{:class="crumblecontrol"} you think it will take to score a goal.
+Set both motors to go `FORWARD`{:class="crumbleinputoutput"} for however many `seconds`{:class="crumblecontrol"} you think it will take to score a goal.

-Remember that you cannot get your buggy back until it stops moving so don't drive to far!
+Remember that you cannot get your buggy back until it stops moving, so don't drive too far!

 ![Move towards the goal](images/CrumballChallenge_codeStep5.png)